tshingel/DataScienceProject/CodeBook.md

 Command line input "Histogram" generates a histogram of Likes data.
 That is, a graph is produced that displays Likes on the x-axis and frequency count on the y-axis.
 At most ten most frequent Likes are displayed.

+## High-Frequency Pairs

+Command line input "Pairs Histogram" generates histogram of high-frequency Like pairs.
+The produced graph has Like pairs on the x-axis and frequency count on the y-axis.

+# Recommender Systems
+## Recommending Likes Based on the Given Set of Likes

+Command line input:
+      >recommend-likes likes="LikeString1,LikeString2,LikeString3"